submariner-io/enhancements/submariner/cable-driver-policy.md

     RightClusterSelector metav1.LabelSelector `json:"rightClusterSelector,omitempty"`

     // Name of the cable driver implementation to use for this connection.
-    CableDriver string `json:"name"`
+    CableDriverName string `json:"CableDriverName"`

-    // Options specifies a ConfigMap to use for additional configuration parameters for the cable driver.
+    // CableOptions specifies a additional configuration parameters for the cable driver.
-    CableOptions *v1.ConfigMap `json:"options,omitempty"`
+    CableOptions map[string]string `json:"CableOptions,omitempty"`
 }
 ```

-The `CablePolicies` CR defines the criteria for selecting which cable driver to use to connect cluster pairs (or subsets)
+The `ClusterConnectionPolicies` CR defines the criteria for selecting which cable driver to use to connect cluster pairs (or subsets)
 and their associated (optional) configuration options.
 To resolve the connectivity policy for a remote cluster's Endpoint,
 Submariner would: